-Thank you for choosing Highlands Regional for your healthcare needs.
+Thank you for choosing Highlands Regional Medical Center for your healthcare needs.
 Patient room assignments are based upon the admitting diagnosis and bed availability on the day of admission.

 Personal items and valuables

 We recommend that you bring a few items from home to make your stay here a little more comfortable, including comfortable shorts and shirts, pillows and slippers.
 We advise that you do not bring valuables with you (expensive jewelry, watches, credit cards and cash).
 However, any valuables that accompany you may be stored in the hospital safe.
 All valuables retained in the possession of the patient are done so at their own risk.

 Mail can be sent to patients at the following address:

 For patients of Highlands Regional Medical Center

 Highlands Regional Medical Center

 3600 South Highlands Avenue